 - Make a Spreadsheet that shows what services should occur at what mileage (you can include all company vehicles in the same spreadsheet).

 - Add a weekly reminder to your calendar to check the mileage on company vehicles.

 - Log that mileage in the spreadsheet and plan to perform any upcoming maintenance.

 Following the Owner’s Manual is definitely the optimal way to keep your vehicle on the road for as long as possible.

 Because you’re using your company vehicle to advertise your company, you want to keep it clean.
-Washing a vehicle everyday is more than likely a waste of your time.
+Washing a vehicle every day is more than likely a waste of your time.
 In general, it will be cheaper and more efficient to pay for an unlimited washing plan at a local car wash.

-Bring something to read, jam to the radio, or silently enjoy the amazing machine you’re riding through (my prefered method of riding the car wash).
+Bring something to read, jam to the radio, or silently enjoy the amazing machine you’re riding through (my preferred method of riding the car wash).
 It takes a few minutes and keeps your car looking good, which, in turn, makes your company look good.

 Why You Should Turn Your Car into a “Rolling Billboard”

 One study from B2B Media found that, on average, a vehicle in an American city is seen by 40,000 to 70,000 people a day.